Lake Placid, New York, USA

 If you’re looking to paddle a canoe on a pristine lake, scale a majestic mountain, catch a trophy sized trout, or take a hair-raising bobsled ride, consider a visit to Lake Placid.
 After a day of unforgettable outdoor adventure, the area’s restaurants, spas, shops, and inviting accommodations and attractions will help complete a vacation you’ll remember for a lifetime.

-Things to do at Lake Placid NY
+Things to Do at Lake Placid

 - Vacation Rentals